StrickTechnologies/Strick.PlusCon/Docs/Grid.md

 result in an exception being thrown.
 After all, it is somewhat pointless to display a grid without both.

-Styling for all the grid's cells can be set via the `CellStyle`, `CellContentStyle` properties.
+Styling for all the grid's cells can be set via the `CellStyle`, and `CellContentStyle` properties.
 These styles can be overridden at the column, row, and cell level.

 Styling for all the grid's column headers can be set via the `ColumnHeaderCellStyle`, and `ColumnHeaderContentStyle` properties.